Retirement savings plan () - mandatory company

 Managed Management

-Unless otherwise specified by you, the management of the amounts paid on the PER is done according to the principle of managed management.
-This means that when retirement is far away, savings can be invested in riskier, more rewarding assets.
+Unless otherwise specified by you, the management of the sums paid on the This means that when retirement is far away, savings can be invested in riskier, more rewarding assets.
 As retirement age approaches, savings are gradually being channeled into less risky vehicles.

-The collective company PER must offer you at least one alternative investment medium, which allows you to invest in a solidarity fund.
+The collective company fund must offer you at least one alternative investment vehicle, which allows you to invest in a solidarity fund.

 Information of the employee

-If you are one of the employees eligible for the mandatory company PER, the company must inform you of the mandatory nature of your membership in the plan.
+If you are one of the employees eligible for the mandatory company plan, the company must inform you of the mandatory nature of your membership in the plan.

-It must also provide you with a regulation that informs you of the plan and its content.
+It must also provide you with a regulation that informs you of the existence of the plan and its content.

 Each year, the manager must give you the following information:

-From the 5th year before your retirement age, you can ask the PER manager about exit options that are appropriate for your situation.
+From the 5th year before your retirement age, you can ask the manager of the

 Payments by the employee

-- Sums from the participation and profit-sharing, whether the company has a plan in place that benefits all employees
+• Amounts from the participation and profit-sharing, if the company has a plan in place that benefits all employees

 Payments by employer

-The mandatory company PER may be funded by mandatory company payments.
+The compulsory company pension may be financed by compulsory company payments.

 Early release case